-Following this, we can put the question as follows: \textit{although normalized outputs aim to guarantee a ``probabilistic interpretation'', how reliable are these predictions?
-Additionally, given an object belonging to a non-trained/unseen class (\eg, an unexpected object on the road), how confident is the model prediction?} These are the key research questions explored in this work by considering the importance of having models grounded on proper probability assumptions to enable adequate interpretation of the outputs, ultimately leading to more reliable predictions and decisions.
-In terms of contributions, this paper introduces the Maximum Likelihood (ML) and Maximum a-Posteriori (MAP) functions for deep neural networks, which provide a more adequate solution compared to state-of-the-art (SoftMax or Sigmoid) prediction layers.
-Both ML and MAP functions compute a single estimate, rather than a distribution.
-Moreover, this work contributes towards the advances of multi-sensor perception (RGB and LiDAR modalities) for autonomous perception systems~\cite{MartinICCV,geiger2012,melotti_icarsc} by proposing a probability-grounded solution that is practical in the sense it can be used in existing state-of-the-art models such as Yolo~\cite{yolov420}.
+Following this, we can put a new question: \textit{although normalized outputs aim to guarantee a `probabilistic interpretation', how reliable are these predictions?
+Additionally, given an object belonging to a non-trained/unseen class (\eg, an unexpected object on the road), how confident is the model's prediction?} These are the key research questions explored in this work by considering the importance of having models grounded on interpretable probability assumptions to enable adequate interpretation of the outputs, ultimately leading to more reliable predictions and decisions.
+In terms of contributions, this paper introduces new prediction layers, designated Maximum Likelihood (\textit{ML}) and Maximum a-Posteriori (\textit{MAP}) layers, for deep neural networks, which provide a more adequate solution compared to state-of-the-art (Softmax or Sigmoid) prediction layers.
+Both \textit{ML} and \textit{MAP} layers compute a single estimate, rather than a distribution.
+Moreover, this work contributes towards the advances of multi-sensor perception (RGB and LiDAR modalities) for autonomous perception systems~\cite{MartinICCV,geiger2012,melotti_icarsc} by proposing a probability-grounded solution that is practical in the sense it can be used in existing (\ie, pre-trained) state-of-the-art models such as Yolo~\cite{yolov420}.